vidbina/vidbina.github.io/_posts/2013-12-1-perfect-blogging-solution.markdown

 ### Layout
 I haven&rsquo;t put too much thought into the layout.
 I wanted it simple.
-Long sentences, being [difficult][long-sentences-codinghorror] have been not-listed.
+Long sentences, being [difficult to track][long-sentences-codinghorror] have been listed as _no-go_&srquo;s.
 A usability paper by J. Ryan Baker, titled [Is Multiple-Column Online Text Better?
 It Depends!][usability-columns-wichita] does a great job at establishing which alignment and column strategies work well for online documents.
 I have taken the liberty of assuming that some of the penalties for one-column texts are to be attributed the the lenght of the lines.
 Especially in the full-justified single-column text I had a hard time in keeping track of my position when finding my way from the end of a line to the beginning of its successor.
-A full justified two-column section, in which each column contains somewhere between 35 to 50 characters is a option I can back with common-sense and hard numbers.
+A fully justified two-column section, in which each column contains somewhere between 35 to 50 characters is a option I can now back with common-sense and hard numbers.

 ### Embedded Content
 Personally I hate scrolling through pages of only text.
-Somewhere along the line I will want to embed content into posts just to spice things up and provide relevant content within the same page.
+Somewhere along the line I will need to embed content into posts just to spice things up and provide relevant content within the same page.

 Nowadays any decent online service provider offers a quick way of embedding content into webpages.

-Twitter, Youtube, Spotify and Instagram, among others, offer the ability to embed content in pages.
-My sample of nicely styled content (as in proper width and corresponding heights) are demonstrated beneath&hellip;
+Twitter, Youtube, Spotify and Instagram, among others, offer the ability to embed content using iframes.
+My sample of nicely styled content (as in proper width and corresponding heights) is demonstrated beneath&hellip;
 <div class="element">
   <blockquote class="twitter-tweet" lang="en"><p>Those days when nothing seems to work :P… that’s when I abandon the code and turn to the piano <a href="https://twitter.com/search?q=%23coders&amp;src=hash">#coders</a> <a href="https://twitter.com/search?q=%23block&amp;src=hash">#block</a></p>&mdash; David Asabina (@vidbina) <a href="https://twitter.com/vidbina/statuses/417369790718959616">December 29, 2013</a></blockquote>
   <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>